Get in touch

 Simple pleasures

 Waking to the sounds of the sea gently lapping around a stilted overwater bungalow is absolutely dreamy.
-Although extremely rustic, and the WiFi signal is non-existent, it's the simple pleasures that mean the most.
+In this extremely rustic setting, where the WiFi signal is non-existent, it's the pure, simple pleasures of the natural surroundings that mean the most.
 Take Teluk Sawai Bay, for example.
 This amazing underwater area lends itself effortlessly to snorkelling - the sea is so clear you barely need to wear a mask to make out the fish swimming over the shallow coral reefs.
 Step out of the water and onto the white sand at Ora Beach, where there's a hammock tied between two palms ready and waiting.
-If it's simple pleasures you're after, Seram Island is the place to hang your sun hat.
+If it's uninterrupted serenity you're after, Seram Island is the place to hang your sun hat.

 Spice Islands